svsm-vtpm/linux-svsm/README.md

 which will also install necessary prerequisites.

+This Linux SVSM also implements a virtual Trusted Platform Module (vTPM).
+Further information can be found in the [README-vtpm.md](README-vtpm.md) file.

 ## Preparing the host <a name="host"></a>

 Linux SVSM assumes a host with support for AMD's SEV-SNP, as well as